TKMAX777/RemoteRelativeInput/readme.md

 7. Enjoy!

-☆ If your mouse disappeared hit F8 and go back to your Remote Desktop Connection Then choose RDP Input Wrapper and hit F8
+  ☆ The mouse cursor disappears during relative input mode.
+If you need the cursor, use the F8 key to switch to absolute input.<br />
 ### Connect to Debian / Ubuntu

 ```sh